Laziness is an unwillingness to spend energy. It is an unwillingness to do a task we perceive to be difficult or uncomfortable.

 Admitting you’ve failed or that you’re afraid can hurt your ego.
 That’s the last thing your subconscious mind wants- to hurt your ego and disturb your psychological balance (see ego defense mechanisms).

-It’s easier to say that you didn’t accomplish something because you’re lazy than to admit that you didn’t try harder or that you didn’t try out of a fear of failure.
+It’s easier to say that you didn’t accomplish something because you’re lazy than to admit that you didn’t try harder or that you didn’t try out of fear of failure.

 To overcome laziness, you need to get into the habit of chasing long-term goals.
 Then, you need to ensure that your goals are in line with your interests and purpose.
 Lastly, make sure you’re not engaging in self-deception.